Understanding Your Payslip

-Wondering what all those terms mean on your payslip?
+Wondering what all the different terms mean on your Irish payslip?
 We've listed out the most common ones that appear on your payslip and their meanings.

 If you're confused by what all those terms on your PAYE payslip mean, don’t worry, you’re not alone!